 Probate Realtor, Kathleen Daniels serves Santa Clara County.
 A Probate Realtor is also known as a Certified Probate Real Estate Specialist (CPRES).
 Kathleen has worked full-time in real estate since January 2003.
 She has seen and heard things that make her head spin.

-Beware of self-appointed “probate agents” that do not have training and experience.
+Beware of self-appointed Probate Realtor “experts” who do not have training and experience.
 There are far too many self-appointed gurus and experts.
-Do your homework and vet them out!
-Ask questions.
-Ask for credentials and certifications.
-Ask for testimonials or past client recommendations.
+Do your homework and vetting.

 98% of our probate and successor trustee clients are in their role for the very first time and freely admit, “I do not know what I am doing.”

 As far as probate real estate services are concerned, we do!

 Probate Realtor | Call From a Concerned Heir